-Equipment required
+Equipment required:

-- Printed species sheets (L_C 1)
+- Printed species sheets (L_C_1)

 - Reward tokens

 - Sheet of facts

-To play the game
+To play the game:

-This game can be played outside with learners running to stand behind the correct answer or in a classroom with children voting for the correct answers with slips of paper with their names on or putting their hands up.
+This game can be played outside with children running to stand behind the correct answer or in a classroom with children voting for the correct answers with slips of paper with their names on or putting their hands up.
 The instructions below are for the outdoor version.

-- 1. Lay out the photos of the six species on the floor with enough space around them for the learners to gather. - 2.
+- 1. Lay out the photos of the six species on the floor with enough space around them for the children to gather. - 2.
 Read out the facts one by one.
-Ask learners to run to whichever species they think the fact is referring to. - 3.
-The learners behind the correct species are given a token. - 4.
+The children run to whichever species they think the fact is referring to. - 3.
+The children behind the correct species are given a token. - 4.
 Keep repeating until someone reaches six tokens. - 5.
-Discuss the facts and species as a class.
+The facts and species can then be discussed as a class.

-Heathland Hunt
+Heathland hunt